tensorush/Awesome-Jai-Programming/Jai-Private-Beta-Q&A.md

 ### 21) Graphics Engine

-The custom graphics engine that has evolved through the production of The Witness and is currently employed for the development of the Sokoban game will be given out for free with the stripped down version of the latter game, enough to play around, but not to duplicate the game.
+The custom graphics engine that has evolved through the production of The Witness and is currently employed for the development of the Sokoban game will be given out for free with the stripped down version of the latest game, enough to play around, but not to duplicate the game.

 ### 22) Autocast